caflores1094/carlos-flores-portfolio/README.md

 # carlos-flores-portfolio

-This is a my portfolio website.
+This is my portfolio website.
 Checkout my bio, resume, or examples of some of my works.

 Checkout the deployed site: [carlosalbertoflores.com](http://carlosalbertoflores.com)

 ## Getting Started

-Clone the repo onto your own machine npm install npm start
+Clone the repo onto your own machine
+* npm install
+* npm start

 ### Prerequisites